Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 - Include a section in the specifications that explicitly defines quality assessment criteria to guide evaluations effectively.
 - Provide more detailed examples in the style guide to enhance clarity and understanding.

+### Quality Criteria
+1. **Narrative Engagement**:
+   - Clarity of character motivations and arcs.
+   - Emotional resonance and relatability of characters.
+   - Consistency in tone and voice throughout the narrative.

+2. **Technical Credibility**:
+   - Accuracy of technical concepts and their integration into the narrative.
+   - Logical coherence in the portrayal of AI and economic frameworks.
+   - Evidence-based claims supported by credible sources.

+3. **Thematic Clarity**:
+   - Clear articulation of key themes (e.g., human-AI relations, ethical dilemmas).
+   - Consistency in thematic development across acts and chapters.

+### Evaluation Template
+- **File Name**: specifications.md
+- **Date**: 2024-11-30
+- **Evaluator**: [Evaluator Name]

+##### **Quality Criteria**
+1. **Narrative Engagement**
+   - Does the narrative maintain reader interest?
+   - Are character arcs compelling and well-developed?

+2. **Technical Accuracy**
+   - Are claims supported by credible sources?
+   - Is the technical language appropriate for the target audience?

+3. **Clarity and Coherence**
+   - Is the writing clear and free of jargon?
+   - Are ideas presented logically?

+4. **Consistency**
+   - Are formatting and terminology consistent throughout the document?
+   - Are character traits and development arcs consistent across profiles?

+##### **Findings**
+- **Strengths**:
+  - The specifications document outlines key deliverables and quality metrics effectively.

+- **Areas for Improvement**:
+  - The specifications document lacks a dedicated section for quality assessment criteria.
+It is recommended to include specific criteria to guide evaluations effectively.

+##### **Recommendations**
+- Include a section in the specifications that explicitly defines quality assessment criteria to guide evaluations effectively.
+- Provide more detailed examples in the style guide to enhance clarity and understanding.

 ### Evaluation Template
 - **File Name**: specifications.md
 - **Date**: 2024-11-30